-- Discuss & resolve concerns about data requests. - Requestors available to answer questions - 3 ways to vote: RECOMMEND; CONDITIONAL; TABLED or NOT RECOMMEND. - HCAI collects recommendations with justification based on committee meeting to create recommendation letter - Votes documented in committee minutes - HCAI to notify requestors of final decisions and appropriate next steps - Once requestor is notified HCAI to notify committee of final determination
+- Discuss & resolve concerns about data requests. - · Requestors available to answer questions

+• 4 ways to vote: RECOMMEND; CONDITIONAL; TABLED or NOT RECOMMEND.

+- HCAI collects recommendations with justification based on committee meeting to create recommendation letter - Votes documented in committee minutes - · HCAI to notify requestors of final decisions and appropriate next steps - Once requestor is notified HCAI to notify committee of final determination

-After DRC Meeting
+After DRC

+Meeting

-DRC Review Process
+DRC Review Process 293

-DRC members will access applications and related materials through a secure portal created by HCAI.
-HCAI will support the Chair in selecting two primary reviewers for each application who will then complete concurrent reviews.
-Applications, at discretion of the committee, will be submitted for DRC review at least six weeks prior to a given meeting to be included on the agenda for that meeting.
-Each primary reviewer will have 14 calendar days to review an application.
-The primary reviewers will review the application in the HCAI data request portal and have a further 14 calendar days to prepare any documents helpful to present their independent recommendations to the committee at the meeting.
-Each primary reviewers will receive a template that can be used to organize their materials in preparation for committee meetings.
-The template is a tool, and not a requirement to be used.
+- 294 DRC members will access applications and related materials through a secure portal created by HCAI. - 295 HCAI will support the chair in selecting two primary reviewers for each application who will then - 296 complete sequential reviews.
+Applications, at discretion of the committee, will be submitted for DRC - 297 review at least 8 weeks prior to a given meeting to be included on the agenda for that meeting.
+Each - 298 primary reviewer will have 14 calendar days to review an application.
+The primary reviewers will review

-The remaining DRC members will receive an application excerpt, prepared by HCAI, which includes fields of the application related to the Principal Investigator's (PI) name and organization, project title, purpose and goals, and explanation of adherence to HPD goals at least 14 calendar days prior to the meeting.
-The primary reviewers will make a recommendation that will then be discussed by the committee, minus those with conflicts of interest, and voted on.

-The DRC may request input on specific issues and questions from external sources, such as but not limited to applications that involve complex analysis methods or that raise novel research issues.
-Applications for HPD data will not be shared with the external sources, only specific questions.
-If needed, external source input must be provided at public DRC meetings.
+- the application in the HCAI data request portal and have a further 14 calendar days to prepare any - 300 necessary documents needed to present their recommendations to the Committee at the meeting - 301 The remaining DRC members will receive an application excerpt, prepared by HCAI, which includes fields - of the application related to the Principals Investigator's (PIs) name and organization, project title, - purpose and goals, and explanation of adherence to HPD goals at least 14 calendar days prior to the - 304 meeting.
+The primary reviewers will make a recommendation that will then be discussed by the - 305 committee, minus those with conflicts of interest, and voted on. - 306 - 307 The DRC may request input on specific issues and questions from external sources, such as but not - 308 limited to applications that involve complex analysis methods or that raise novel research issues. - 309 Applications for HPD data will not be shared with the external sources, only specific questions.
+If - 310 needed, external source input must be provided at public DRC meetings. - 311

-DRC Considerations for Application Review
+312 DRC Considerations for Application Review

-Statutory and Regulatory Considerations
+313 Statutory and Regulatory Considerations

-In reviewing applications for HPD data and making recommendations, HSC Section 127673.84(d)(2) requires the DRC to consider:

-- Whether and to what extent the data use will contribute to achieving HPD Program Goals. - Whether the proposed use of the data provides greater transparency regarding health care costs, utilization, quality, or equity. - How the information may be used to inform policy decisions regarding the provision of quality health care, improving public health, reducing health disparities, advancing health coverage, or reducing health care costs.

-Additional DRC Considerations

-In addition to statutory and regulatory requirements, the DRC may consider other factors in the review of applications related to their experiences as health care payers, providers, purchasers, suppliers, researchers, consumers, and other stakeholders.

-The DRC may also consider whether the proposed use of the data is "consistent" with the goals; the requestor's ability to balance the possible anticompetitive and/or commercial risks; and for requests that include direct personal identifiers, whether there are "significant opportunities to achieve Program Goals."
-The table below outlines some key questions committee members can consider when reviewing applications.
+- In reviewing applications for HPD data and making recommendations, HSC Section 127673.84(d)(2) requires the DRC to consider: - Whether and to what extent the data use will contribute to achieving HPD Program Goals. - Whether the proposed use of the data provides greater transparency regarding health care costs, utilization, quality, or equity. - How the information may be used to inform policy decisions regarding the provision of quality health care, improving public health, reducing health disparities, advancing health coverage, or reducing health care costs. - 322 Additional DRC Considerations - 323 In addition to statutory and regulatory requirements, the DRC may consider other factors in the review - of applications related to their experiences as health care payers, providers, purchasers, researchers, - 325 consumers, and other stakeholders. - 326 - 327 The DRC may also consider whether the proposed use of the data is "consistent" with the goals; the - 328 requestors ability to balance the possible anticompetitive and/or commercial risks; and for requests that - 329 include direct personal identifiers, whether there are "significant opportunities to achieve Program - 330 Goals."
+The table below outlines some key questions committee members can consider when reviewing - 331 applications. - 332